okayenu/CNN-Clothes/PROGRESS.md

 ## 2025-09-10 5:03 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
 **[Error]** Add try/except around Resize Images to 32x32 for Transfer Learning critical path with fallback

+## 2025-09-10 6:37 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
+**[Debug]** Profile Resize Images to 32x32 for Transfer Learning for speed/memory regressions